bparanj/crystal/programming/iac/docs/experiments/fail2ban-playbook.md

 Before running this playbook:

 - Replace `your_host_group` with the group name of your target servers defined in your Ansible inventory.
 If you're targeting a single server, specify its hostname or IP address.
 - Ensure you have a Fail2Ban configuration file ready to be deployed (`jail.local`).
-The path `/path/to/your/jail.local` should be replaced with the actual path to your customized `jail.local` file on the control node.
+The path `/path/to/your/jail.local` should be replaced with the  path to your customized `jail.local` file on the control node.
 The `jail.local` file is used to override the default configuration settings.
 - Ensure Ansible is installed on your control machine and you have SSH access to the target machine(s).

 To run the playbook, save it to a file (e.g., `install_fail2ban.yml`), and then use the `ansible-playbook` command: